ARCHER2-HPC/archer2-docs/research-software/mitgcm/mitgcm.rst

   #SBATCH --tasks-per-node=128
   #SBATCH --cpus-per-task=1

-  # Replace [budget code] below with your budget code (e.g. t01)
+  # Replace [budget code] below with your project code (e.g. t01)
   #SBATCH --account=[budget code]
   #SBATCH --partition=standard
   #SBATCH --qos=standard
-  #SBATCH --export=none

-  # Restore default module collection PrgEnv-cray
-  module -s restore /etc/cray-pe.d/PrgEnv-gnu
+  # Setup the job environment (this module needs to be loaded before any other modules)
+  module load epcc-job-env

   # Set the number of threads to 1
   #   This prevents any threaded system libraries from automatically